-The work could include, but is not limited to, a mechanical device, a discovery, an invention, a study, a book, an initiative, an invention, a proven idea, a completed research project or initiative or any other advance that enhances quality of life for older people.
+The work could include, but is not limited to, a mechanical device, a discovery, an invention, a study, a book, an initiative, a proven idea, a completed research project or initiative or any other advance that enhances quality of life for older people.
 The prize is to reward work done - not for speculative projects.

 The award can be made to an individual or a team.

 The winner of the prize will be determined by an independent international jury which meets three times each year.
 Up to eight jurors will be selected from across a variety of disciplines.

 Ryman Healthcare was founded in Christchurch, New Zealand in 1984.
 The company builds, owns and operates 30 retirement villages in New Zealand and Australia which are home to 9000 residents.

 Ryman’s model is based on providing residents with a full range of care so that their health needs are taken care of as they change over the years.
 The aim is to keep residents close to family in the communities they know throughout their lives.